rgero/Fajita/README.md

 - Skipping to a different video in the queue
 - Play/Pause
 - Secretly adding a video to the queue
+- Shouting to the room that you added a video
+- Opening the currently playing video in Youtube
+- Copy the URL of the currently playing video in Youtube

 All of these events are being set to a custom backend which sends them to a custom built front end so that we can have a customized viewing experience with our friend groups.